totalgood/twip/README.rst

 GETTING STARTED
 ===============

-If you don't already have one, sign up to get a twitter user account (@username): twitter.com/signup_
+If you don't already have one, sign up to get a twitter user account (an @username): twitter.com/signup_

 Once you have a user account, set up a twitter App with an API KEY: apps.twitter.com/app/new_